-How do I manage my email spam settings?
+How do I manage my Virgin Media email spam settings?

-With Virgin Media Mail, where we identify an email message as potential SPAM we move those messages into the 'Spam folder' automatically.
+If we identify an email message as potential SPAM, we move these messages into the 'Spam folder' automatically.

 - Sign in to Virgin Media at mail.virginmedia.com

-- Click the System menu icon on the right side of the menu bar and then click the Settings menu option
+- Click the System menu icon on the top right of the screen

 - Select SPAM Settings